Mains

 5

-Place some salad on the plate and decorate with roasted pumpkin and sunflowers seeds.
+Arrange a salad on a plate and garnish with roasted pumpkin and sunflower seeds.

 Nutrition